An exotic deformation of the hyperbolic space: Convex hulls and exotic spaces

 the von Neumann ergodic theorem implies that $\alpha(g^{n})(0)/n$ converges to a non-zero vector.\end{proof}

-\begin{rem} The argument in the proof above, combined with Moore's theorem, implies that if $G$ is a simple Lie group, all elements have displacement length $0$ for any isometric action of $G$ on a Hilbert space. \end{rem}
+\begin{rem} The argument in the proof above, combined with Moore's theorem~\cite{moore}, implies that if $G$ is a simple Lie group, all elements have translation length $0$ for any isometric action of $G$ on a Hilbert space.
+Indeed if $g$ had positive translation length, $\alpha(g^{n})(0)/n$ would converge to a non-zero $\pi(g)$-invariant vector; by Moore's theorem this vector is $\pi(G)$-invariant, but $G$ being perfect implies that $b$ projects trivially on the subspace of $\pi(G)$-invariants. \end{rem}

 We will need the following lemma, which shows in particular that for compact groups, cyclic vectors are ``positively cyclic'' in the absence of invariant vectors.
 The assumption on invariant vectors is of course necessary.
 The compactness of the group is also necessary, as shown by the example of the regular representation of an infinite discrete group.